Drużbart: Cards

 Cards of the same value (e.g. the four Obers) ranked among one another in the suit order shown above: Acorns, Leaves, Hearts, Bells.
 The three highest cards are called matadors (matedorami), and their names appear to derive from the German words Toller ("the mad one"), Brusbart ("bushy beard"), and Starker ("the strong one").
-Sevens were unbeatable when led, and the remaining cards—the Eights, Kings, and Tens—were 'duds', only fit for discarding.
+Sevens were unbeatable when led.
+The remaining cards—the Eights, Kings, and Tens—were 'duds', only fit for discarding.